-The assortment of functioning ecosystems include wetlands, flatwoods, hammocks, sandhills and bayheads.
-A large variety of trees and plant life flourish along the river swamps of the St. Johns River.
+Functioning ecosystems include wetlands, flatwoods, hammocks, sandhills and bayheads.
 Mud Spring empties 13,750 gallons per hour of clear spring water into a half-mile spring run that flows into the St. John's River.
+A large variety of trees and plant life flourish along the river swamps.

 A series of foot trails offers the public an opportunity to walk and observe wildlife.
 Mud Spring Trail leads the visitor on a 2-mile self-guided looped walk to Mud Spring Picnic Area.
 John's Landing Trail meanders along old road beds to the St. Johns River.
 Welaka State Forest contains two hiking trails that are included in the Florida Forest Service's Trailwalker Hiking Program.

 The Sandhill Horse Trail was established for equestrian use as well as hiking.
 All horses must have proof of current negative Coggins test results when on state lands.
 Welaka State Forest also manages a 72-horse stable, training arenas and a show horse arena, which are all available for rental.
 Pets are not allowed in the horse facility area or dorms.